netbox-community/go-netbox/docs/PowerOutletRequest.md

 ### NewPowerOutletRequest

-`func NewPowerOutletRequest(device NestedDeviceRequest, name string, ) *PowerOutletRequest`
+`func NewPowerOutletRequest(device DeviceRequest, name string, ) *PowerOutletRequest`

 NewPowerOutletRequest instantiates a new PowerOutletRequest object This constructor will assign default values to properties that have it defined,